TritonDataCenter/rfd/rfd/0027/README.md

 ## [Example agent code](https://github.com/joyent/sdc-cn-agent/blob/rfd27/lib/monitor-agent.js)

-## Metric Forwarder
+## Forwarder
-For customers that need to have data pushed to them, and can't use an existing Prometheus plugin, a Metric Forwarder zone can be deployed.
-This zone will poll a configurable set of Metric Proxy endpoints for data (just like a Prometheus server), translate it to the desired metric format (e.g. [InfluxDB](https://influxdata.com/), Syslog, etc.), and push the translated data to the customers existing system.
+For customers that need to have data pushed to them, and can't use an existing Prometheus plugin, a Forwarder zone can be deployed.
+This zone will poll a configurable set of Proxy endpoints for data (just like a Prometheus server), translate it to the desired metric format (e.g. [InfluxDB](https://influxdata.com/), Syslog, etc.), and push the translated data to the customers existing system.